 - If using hard-boiled eggs that have already been prepared, make sure they don’t contain preservatives.
 These often have a funky taste.

 - Avocados.
-Haas highly recommended as they’re higher in fat and much creamier.
+I highly recommend using Hass avocados, as they’re higher in fat and much creamier.

 - Storing.
-This salad is best served immediately, but if you are making it ahead, be sure to squeeze additional lime juice over the top of your salad to prevent the avocado from browning (as much) and store it in an airtight container.
+This salad is best served immediately, but if you have leftovers, be sure to squeeze additional lime juice over the top to prevent the avocado from browning (as much) and store it in an airtight container.